Wealthyturtle/Minechem-1.7.10-Reworked/README.md

-# Universal-Singularities
+# Universal Singularities
-The Official Github Repository of the Mod, Universal Singularities!
+The Official Github Repository of the Mod, <a href="https://minecraft.curseforge.com/projects/universal-singularities">Universal Singularities</a>!